Pre-writing and handwriting skills

 Supporting your child, get them to lie over the peanut ball.
 As your child pushes off the surface using their arms as well as their core to maintain balance, they are encouraging shoulder stability and strength.

-This activity could be graded by placing objects (e.g. Lego) and a box on the ground.
-Get your child to balance themselves over the peanut ball using one hand/arm, while pick up the objects and putting them into the box with the other hand/arm.
+This activity could be graded by placing objects (for example, LEGO) and a box on the ground.
+Get your child to balance themselves over the peanut ball using one hand or arm, while pick up the objects and putting them into the box with the other hand or arm.

 Hand Strengthening Activities